umitsarioz/umitsarioz.github.io/_posts/2023-03-09-linearity.md

 $$ Income = w ⋅ Experience + β $$
 Where:

-- $w$ is the slope, representing how much income increases per year of experience.
+- $$w$$ is the slope, representing how much income increases per year of experience.
-- $β$ is the intercept, representing the starting income with zero experience.
+- $$β$$ is the intercept, representing the starting income with zero experience.

 This simple relationship can often approximate real-world data surprisingly well.